Adventure Time: Fionna and Cake: Critical reception

-Jake Kleinman of Inverse said that the series moves the "entire franchise forward by leaps and bounds", called it one of the "most emotionally mature entries" in the franchise, and added that the series is, at its heart, "a story about the heartbreak of growing up".
-Nick Valdez of ComicBook.com stated that the series ushers in a "whole new era of the franchise" by focusing on "darker tones" and called it a "series made with fans of the original series in mind".
 Aryan Khanna noted that the series shifts into mature storylines while maintaining the original charm, comparing it with The Legend of Korra and some other series reboots for new generations; Khanna argued that this results in a fascinating combination of existential inquiry, appealing adventures, and whimsical comedy.
-Reuben Baron of Paste said that the series is "targeted specifically at a young adult audience," called it a show for "hardcore" fans, and compared the first two episodes to Bee and Puppycat and Steven Universe Future.
-He also stated that the use of multiverses in the series resembles Loki and Spider-Man: Across the Spider-Verse, and called the series a "worthy continuation of the legendary cartoon".

-As of September 2023, Fionna and Cake has a 100% approval rating on Rotten Tomatoes based on 10 reviews, and 78/100 on Metacritic based on 5 reviews.
+Reuben Baron of Paste said that the series is "targeted specifically at a young adult audience", called it a show for "hardcore" fans, and compared the first two episodes to Bee and Puppycat and Steven Universe Future.
+Around September 2023, the first season of Fionna and Cake received a 100% approval rating on Rotten Tomatoes based on 10 reviews, and 78/100 on Metacritic based on 5 reviews.